Jennifer Dixon

 • Optis v Apple [2021] EWHC 2564 (Pat): appeared as junior counsel for the Claimants alongside Sarah Ford KC and Isabel Jamal in proceedings concerning the correct interpretation of clause 6.1 of the ETSI IPR Policy.
 The case concerned the novel issue of whether an implementer that declines to commit to taking the Court’s FRAND licence should be entitled to benefit from a SEP owner’s undertaking to ETSI pursuant to clause 6.1.
 It was held that in such circumstances an implementer can be subject to a FRAND injunction.

-• Optis v Apple (judgment awaited): appeared as junior counsel for the Claimants alongside Adrian Speck KC, Tom Moody-Stuart KC, Sarah Ford KC, Isabel Jamal, Emily MacKenzie and Tom Jones in proceedings to determine FRAND terms of a licence to the Claimants’ SEP portfolio.
+• Optis v Apple [2023] EWHC 1095 (Ch): appeared as junior counsel for the Claimants alongside Adrian Speck KC, Tom Moody-Stuart KC, Sarah Ford KC, Isabel Jamal, Emily MacKenzie and Tom Jones in proceedings to determine FRAND terms of a licence to the Claimants’ SEP portfolio.
+Jennifer, unled, addressed confidentiality issues in a second consequentials hearing following trial – [2024] EWHC 197 (Ch).

 Jurisdiction & Remedies